rathhehs/rathhehs.github.io/_pages/Extracurricular.md

   - /resume
 ---

-**1. Gothenburg Academic Lecture Interpretation**
+**1. Academic Lecture Interpretation**

-I assisted [Prof. Essa](https://www.birmingham.ac.uk/staff/profiles/mechanical/essa-khamis) with settling into Gothenburg and organizing his academic lectures.
+I assisted [Prof. Essa](https://www.birmingham.ac.uk/staff/profiles/mechanical/essa-khamis) with organizing his academic lectures.
 I translated content on fatigue analysis, testing, and life extension, and provided real-time Chinese-English translation for him and the Chinese delegation, including a full day of consecutive interpretation.

 This was my first time doing Chinese-English interpretation, and I was kind of nervous before starting.
 It was really a high-pressure, full-day academic session with many technical terms.
 But I prepared well and completed the task successfully.